The General Council Office is located in Toronto, Ontario and is arranged into the following seven operational units:

 The Church in Mission Unit provides support and leadership to The United Church of Canada to participate in God’s mission of justice, peace and transformation in the world, through its various ministries and partners in their contextual response to God’s invitation of partnership.
 The unit gives leadership and support in five areas: Church in Partnership (global, Canadian, and ecumenical partnership programs, and mission and justice engagement); Communities in Mission (engagement of congregations and local ministries as vital communities of faith); Discipleship and Witness Ministries (living out God’s mission and justice in an intercultural world); EDGE: A Network for Ministry Development (missional renewal and fresh expressions of church); and Formation for Faithful Leadership (providing leadership to the process of formation, education and training for the mission and ministry of the church).

-The mission of the Finance Unit is to provide efficient and effective financial accounting and management functions for the General Council Office of The United Church of Canada, including the broad areas of revenue, expenditures, assets, liabilities, financial reserves, budgeting, financial reporting, investments and risk management.
-The Finance Unit also has responsibility for the information technology needs of the General Council Office and Distribution Centre.
+The mission of the Finance Unit is to provide efficient and effective financial accounting and management functions for the General Council Office of The United Church of Canada, including the broad areas of revenue, expenditures, assets, liabilities, financial reserves, budgeting, financial reporting, statistics management, investments and risk management.
+The Finance Unit also has responsibility for the information technology needs of the General Council and Regional Council offices.